plokhotnyuk/jsoniter-scala/README.md

 versions of Oracle JDK 8/10 and GraalVM CE/EE

 WARNING: Results of GraalVM CE/EE are only for a rough evaluation of possible potential of this new platform.
-Final results can change significantly after JMH tool and GraalVM developers will provide mutual compatibility and will start its support.

 ## Acknowledgments